 What is lemon bread made of?

-Lemon bread is a basic loaf cake comprised of greek yogurt, sugar, eggs, oil, lemon juice, all-purpose flour, baking powder, and salt.
-In this Blackberry Lemon Bread, the addition of blackberries adds extra texture, flavor, and visual interest.
+Lemon bread is a basic loaf cake comprised of Greek yogurt, sugar, eggs, oil, lemon juice, all-purpose flour, baking powder, and salt.
+In this Lemon Blackberry Bread, the addition of blackberries adds extra texture, flavor, and visual interest.

 Want to sharpen your kitchen skills?

-Why You Should Make this Blackberry Lemon Bread
+Why You Should Make This Blackberry Lemon Bread

 - It’s balanced.
 The perfect amount of sweet and tart.